-Target and Implementation Steps Develop or launch a product enhancement and work with industry partners to decrease homeowner energy and water costs while increasing Duty to Serve AHP Energy loan purchases.
+Year Target and Implementation Steps Evaluation Area 2022 Develop or launch a product enhancement and work with industry partners to decrease homeowner energy and water costs while increasing Duty to Serve AHP Energy loan purchases.
 Based on feedback from lender and non-lender stakeholders, develop and/or enhance loan product(s) for homeowners that reduce energy and water costs and address health hazards.
-Engage at least 10 lenders to promote loan products for financing energy and water improvements.
+Loan Product

-&lt;sup>54 Energy Efficiency in Affordable Housing (Washington, D.C.: U.S. Environmental Protection Agency, 2018), p.
+56 Energy Efficiency in Affordable Housing (Washington, D.C.: U.S. Environmental Protection Agency, 2018), p.
 1.

-- Evaluate use cases of the 2021 energy cost estimator project where we modeled the energy consumption and utility bills of approximately 990,000 homes in Fannie Mae's portfolio. - Identify five underserved high energy burden markets to test new approaches to reach high energy burdened populations that are currently not well-served with access to energy-efficient, safe, and healthy green housing. - Based on stakeholder feedback, work with energy industry partners to develop a database of cost-effective home improvement recommendations and local, state, and utility incentives for low- and moderate-income households. - Conduct marketing activities that promote the benefits of energy efficiency improvements to lenders and key industry stakeholders.
-Educate lenders on upcoming product enhancements. - Work with a design-build nonprofit and industry partners, develop and implement plan that will build a pipeline of 20 high efficiency, resilient, and affordable homes in rural areas, to be funded and permitted in 2023.
+Year Target and Implementation Steps Evaluation Area 2022 Engage at least 10 lenders to promote loan products for financing energy and water improvements.
+Evaluate use cases of the 2021 energy cost estimator project where we modeled the energy consumption and utility bills of approximately 990,000 homes in Fannie Mae's portfolio.
+Identify five underserved high energy burden markets to test new approaches to reach high energy burdened populations that are currently not well-served with access to energy-efficient, safe, and healthy green housing.
+Based on stakeholder feedback, work with energy industry partners to develop a database of cost-effective home improvement recommendations and local, state, and utility incentives for low- and moderate-income households.
+Conduct marketing activities that promote the benefits of energy efficiency improvements to lenders and key industry stakeholders.
+Educate lenders on upcoming product enhancements.
+Work with a design-build nonprofit and industry partners, develop and implement plan that will build a pipeline of 20 high efficiency, resilient, and affordable homes in rural areas, to be funded and permitted in 2023.
 The rural areas of focus will be areas where preservation options are limited due to housing conditions.

-2023 Launch programs and create product enhancements to increase DTS Energy loan purchases.

-- Evaluate the effectiveness of new products and/or product enhancement(s) launched in 2022 and share results. - Engage 10 new lenders to promote products for energy and water improvements. - Execute a pilot or initiative in at least two high energy burden markets to offer the benefits of green mortgages. - Create and launch a web-based consumer tool for LMI and other households that will provide information on local, state, and utility energy incentives, and location-based types of cost-effective home improvements. - Continue marketing campaign to promote awareness around new tool, product(s), and/or enhancement(s). - Participate in at least two key industry events to promote web-based consumer tool, new product(s), and/or product enhancements. - Continue to work with nonprofit and industry partners to build a pipeline of an additional 30 high-efficiency homes for low-income buyers in rural areas where preservation is limited due to housing conditions, to be funded and permitted in 2024.

-Leverage lessons learned from test-and-learn(s) and/or product enhancements to increase DTS Energy loan purchases.

-- Include DTS-eligible loans in at least one green, social, or sustainable bond offering. - If high energy budget pilot is successful, expand pilot to additional geographies or migrate to a standard offering. - Implement one policy change or variance that streamlines energy and/or water improvement financing. - Engage 10 lenders to inform them of new product(s) and/or enhancement(s). - Evaluate 2022 and 2023 progress toward implementing the pipeline of highefficiency homes for low-income buyers in rural areas to determine next steps for the initiative.
+Loan Product 2023 Launch programs and create product enhancements to increase DTS Energy loan purchases.
+Evaluate the effectiveness of new products and/or product enhancement(s) launched in 2022 and share results.
+Engage 10 new lenders to promote products for energy and water improvements.
+Launch a pilot or initiative in at least two high-energy burden markets to offer the benefits of green mortgages and/or existing income-eligible energy-saving programs.
+Create and launch a web-based consumer tool for LMI and other households that will provide information on local, state, and utility energy incentives, and location-based types of cost-effective home improvements.
+Continue marketing initiatives to promote awareness of a recent loan product enhancement, a new consumer tool, and consumer education on energy and water efficiency improvements.
+Participate in at least two key industry events to promote web-based consumer tool, new product(s), and/or product enhancements.
+Continue to work with nonprofit and industry partners to build a pipeline of an additional 25 high-efficiency homes for low-income buyers in rural areas where preservation is limited due to housing conditions, to be funded and permitted in 2024.
+Loan Product 2024 Leverage lessons learned from test-and-learn(s) and/or product enhancements to increase DTS Energy loan purchases.
+Include DTS-eligible loans in at least one green, social, or sustainable bond offering.
+If high energy budget pilot is successful, expand pilot to additional geographies or migrate to a standard offering.
+Implement one policy change or variance that streamlines energy and/or water improvement financing.
+Engage 10 lenders to inform them of new product(s) and/or enhancement(s).
+Evaluate 2022 and 2023 progress toward implementing the pipeline of highefficiency homes for low-income buyers in rural areas to determine next steps for the initiative.
+Loan Product